Test and Trace Support Payment

 - Income-based Jobseeker’s Allowance

 - Housing Benefit and/or;

-This payment is designed to support people on low incomes, if they will lose income as a result of self-isolating, and to encourage them to get tested if they have symptoms.
+This payment is designed to support people on low incomes, if they will lose income as a result of self-isolating.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.
 The scheme will last until 30 September 2021.

-Parents or Guardians of a young person or child having to self-isolate.
+Parents or Guardians of a young person or child having to self-isolate due to contracting Coronavirus.

 Applicants must meet all the criteria below: